DSR-RHIT/me447-visualizing-data/cm/cm302_portfolio_lab.md

 > link to the first report.
 Some suggestions for editing the
 > Introduction.

+Instructions for the portfolio README file

+  - Your portfolio cover art is your audience’s first interaction with your data display work.
+Use your best work here to attract the reader’s attention, pique their curiosity, and invite them to read further.

+  - A portfolio documents your professional growth and competence by providing tangible evidence of your knowledge and skills in data visualization and visual rhetoric.
+The introduction is the reader’s first glimpse of your work; give them a reason to keep reading.

+  - The words on the README should be yours.
+Add your own text where appropriate to present your portfolio.
+You may edit the section headings.

+  - Even if your repo is private, treat the portfolio as if you intended to make it available to a prospective employer.

+  - Each link in the displays section takes the reader to a stand-alone report about a specific display, its data, critique, and references.

+  - In the displays section, give each report a descriptive title and indicate the type of graph used, e.g., dot plot, scatterplot, parallel coordinate plot, etc. While the course is in session, please leave the tags D1, D2, etc., for my convenience.
+When the course concludes, of course, you may edit these labels as you wish.

+  - The discussion notes are from weekly small-group discussions in class that include the student’s own ideas and peer feedback.
+The purpose of the notes is to inform the critiques.

 ## importing images

 All work is performed within RStudio with your `portfolio.Rproj` file